umfieldrobotics/OceanSim/docs/subsections/running_example.md

                     type_label='reflectivity',
                     semantic_label='1.0')
 ```
 Or with UI provided in `semantics.schema.editor` ([Semantic Schema Editor](https://docs.omniverse.nvidia.com/extensions/latest/ext_replicator/semantics_schema_editor.html) should be auto loaded as Isaac Sim starts up).

 A simple tutorial is as followed:
 <!-- (../../media/semantic_editor.gif) -->
 ![Add reflectivity by Semantic Editor](../../media/semantic_editor.gif)

+As demonstrated by this workflow, developers are freely to add more modeling parameters as a new semantic type to improve sonar fidelity.

 ## Adding Caustics from Wave Deformation
-Notice the below way of adding water caustics into the USD scene is still in exploration and thus may lead to performance issud and crash during the simulation.
+Notice the below way of adding water caustics into the USD scene is still in exploration and thus may lead to performance issue and crash during the simulation.

-To turn on rendering water caustics, `Render Settings - Ray Tracing - Caustics` will be set `on`, and `Enable Caustics` in the UsdLux that supports caustics will be set `on` for the light source.
+To turn on rendering caustics, `Render Settings - Ray Tracing - Caustics` will be set `on`, and `Enable Caustics` in the UsdLux that supports caustics will be set `on` for the light source.

 Next we assign `transparent materials` (eg. Water, glass) to any mesh surface that we wish to [deflect photons](https://developer.nvidia.com/gpugems/gpugems/part-i-natural-effects/chapter-2-rendering-water-caustics) and create caustics.